-It can be difficult to focus on practical details when hospice becomes necessary.
+It can be difficult to focus on practical details when you or your loved one is in the midst of a medical crisis.
 No matter how important some of these considerations may be, they’ll likely seem trivial in a time of crisis – and for others, it may be too late to attend to them.
 For that reason, it’s helpful to consider these issues before they become pressing.

 If people become unable to direct their own medical care because of illness, legal documents such as an Advance Directive, Living Will, or Power of Attorney can set forth an individual’s wishes for future healthcare so family members are all clear on the preferences.
 An Advance Care Directive helps ensure healthcare wishes and end-of-life concerns are known and respected.
 These documents address how aggressively doctors should pursue life-sustaining measures and whether quality of life or comfort should be paramount concerns.